frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 In C++20, matrices are typically represented as vectors of vectors (`std::vector<std::vector<T>>`), where each inner vector represents a row of the matrix.
 This approach allows for dynamic sizing and easy manipulation of multi-dimensional data, making matrices ideal for problems involving grids, tables, or any 2D structure.

 Matrices in C++ offer flexibility in managing data: you can resize rows and columns independently, access elements using intuitive indexing, and leverage standard vector operations for rows.
-Additionally, the use of `ranges` and `views` introduced in C++20 enhances the ability to iterate and transform matrix data more expressively and efficiently.
+Additionally, the use of `ranges` and `views` introduced in C++20 boosts the ability to iterate and transform matrix data more expressively and efficiently.

 _The use of matrices is common in competitive programming for tasks such as implementing dynamic programming tables, graph adjacency matrices, or performing transformations on 2D data.
 With the powerful capabilities of C++20's STL, matrices become a highly adaptable and efficient way to handle complex, multi-dimensional computations in a structured manner_.